roychon/roychon/README.md

 🧰 I recently finished an internship at WSIB where I built POCs using generative AI.

 ### 🧑‍💻 Some of my projects include:
-- omni.ai 🤖, an AI system that can understand and respond to users through various input modalities, including speech and handwritten text.
+- QueryGPT 🤖, an AI system that can understand and respond to users through various input modalities, including speech and handwritten text.
 Langchain powered full stack application, similar to ChatGPT enhanced with speech + text detectors
 - codevision 👓, a platform that allows users to share their personal coding projects and portfolios.

 ### 🌱 I’m currently learning: